gc097/Denoising-Images-using-Deeplearning_-N2V/README.md

 single_net_per_channel=False: This parameter might indicate whether a single neural network is used for all channels (set to False), or separate networks are used for each channel.
 This configuration provides a comprehensive setup for training your N2V model.
 It includes architectural choices, training parameters, and N2V-specific configurations.
 Adjusting these parameters can have a significant impact on the model's performance, and they are often fine-tuned based on the characteristics of the dataset and the specific task at hand.

-If you have more specific questions about any of these parameters or if there's a particular aspect you'd like to explore further, feel free to ask!

 ```
 # a name used to identify the model --> change this to something sensible!
 model_name = 'n2v_2D_stars'